KirinoSan1/Husky/README.md

-# Husky
+# Husky 🐾

-## Project name
+## Project name 🏷️

-The project is called "Husky".
+The project is called "**Husky**".
+It was developed during an university project to gain experience in web-development with an bigger team.
 Here is an early version of the application:

 ![real](https://github.com/user-attachments/assets/1c6ddea4-55c0-45ff-960f-298901e9e144)

-## Project description
+## Project description 📖

 As part of the project, a discussion forum for the exchange of knowledge gets realized.
 Users will be able to create